Reasi district: Access

+The Jammu–Srinagar–Baramulla Railway line which is under construction passes through the Reasi district.
+The Railway line to Katra was inaugurated on 4 July 2014, by the Indian Prime Minister Narendra Modi at Shri Mata Vaishno Devi Katra railway station.
+From Katra, the Railway line traverses to Reasi-Banihal area with stations at Reasi, Salal A–Salal B, Surukot, Barala, Sangaldan, Kohli and Laole.
+The 1,315-metre-long (4,314 ft) Chenab Rail Bridge was constructed over the Chenab River near Salal with a height of 383.10 meters from the river surface.

 Administration

 Reasi district is one of the 10 districts in the J&K, which came into existence on 1 April 2007.
 It is predominantly a hill district, which enjoys variable climatic conditions, ranging from sub-tropical to semi-temperate.
 The district can be divided into 'hilly' and 'low-lying hilly' regions.

 The district is divided into nine tehsils and 22 niabats.
 There are 12 development blocks with 147 panchayat halquas.